 Think about all of the retirement scenarios laid out for us in the financial universe; at the heart of nearly every one of them is a big, fat 401k with a seven figure balance to keep us pampered and well provided for in our golden years.

 Let’s run some numbers.
-Let’s say you participate in your company’s 401k plan, and your income is sufficient to max out your contributions at the current allowance of $17,500.
+Let’s say you participate in your company’s 401k plan, and your income is sufficient to max out your contributions at the current allowance of $18,000.
 You’re 40 years old, and you’ll be making that contribution in each of the next 25 years.
-We’ll assume the historic long term stock market average rate of return of 8% per year and that whatever stocks or mutual funds you invest your money in will never under perform that average.
+We’ll blend a rate of return on a balanced portfolio consisting of both stocks and fixed income investments, with at an average of 7% per year.

 Since this is a perfect world projection, we’re going to ignore the possibility that you could lose your job at some point over the next quarter century, interrupting your contributions for an indeterminate period of time.
 As well, we’ll assume that another extended zero return (or worse) period, such as the 2000-2010 decade, the 1930s and the 1970s, were complete aberrations and therefore entirely unlikely to re-occur in our lifetimes.

 $18,000 contributed each year, for 25 years at 7% will produce a balance of $1,181,209, so let’s round that up to and even $1.2 million at age 65.